rust-lang/book/src/ch10-01-syntax.md

 type parameter, just as we do for the value parameters to a function.
 You can use any identifier as a type parameter name.
 But we’ll use `T` because, by convention, parameter names in Rust are short, often just a letter, and Rust’s type-naming convention is PascalCase.
-Short for “type,” `T` is the default choice of most Rust programmers.
+Short for “type”, `T` is the default choice of most Rust programmers.

 When we use a parameter in the body of the function, we have to declare the